pzlr/stylus-inheritance/README.md

 stylus-inheritance-loader
 =========================

-Preloader for *.interface.styl files to reduce LOC number needed for inheritance.
+Preloader for *.styl files to reduce LOC number needed for inheritance.

 ## Examples
 ### Block